invenia/DaskDistributedDispatcher.jl/docs/src/pages/manual.md

 result = fetch(op)
 ```

-If needed, you can specify which worker to run the computations on:
+If needed, you can specify which worker(s) to run the computations on by returning the worker's address when starting a new worker:

 ```julia
 using DaskDistributedDispatcher